Adults on the Spectrum

 - Teachers that understand students

-Watch the above movie to see one of our amazing student's work.
-We are so proud to be teaching Andy and look forward to what he will create in the future.
+Watch the above movie to see our amazing student work.
+They are making amazing professional games!
 Our program focuses on these key goals with our students:

 - Exposure to all areas of game development